 THE BORD GÁIS ENERGY IRISH BOOK AWARDS 2017

-The Bord Gáis Energy Irish Book Awards celebrates and promotes Irish writing and this year ONSIDE was proud partner of the Non-fiction Book of the Year, with Fergal Keane winning the category with Wounds: a memoir of war and love.
+The Bord Gáis Energy Irish Book Awards celebrates and promotes Irish writing and this year ONSIDE sponsorship and research was proud partner of the Non-fiction Book of the Year, with Fergal Keane winning the category with Wounds: a memoir of war and love.

 The awards bring together a huge community passionate about books – readers, authors, booksellers, publishers and librarians – recognise and celebrate the very best of Irish writing talent.